 White nails or Terry’s nails — chronic liver conditions such as hepatitis or cirrhosis.
 They could just be contributed by aging too.

 Half-and-half nails — generally half pink and half white —

-Yellow and thick nails with a slowed growth rate — lung disease, severe thyroid disease, diabetes, psoriasis or a fungal infection.
+Yellow and thick nails with a slowed growth rate — lung disease, severe thyroid disease, diabetes, psoriasis or fungal infection.

 Pale nail beds — aongestive heart failure, liver diseases or malnutrition.

-Yellow hue of the skin with yellow-tinged nails evident more distally —
+A yellow hue of the skin with yellow-tinged nails evident more distally —

 Bluish tint means the body isn’t getting enough oxygen — lung problem, such as emphysema, heart disease.

-Rippled or pitted nail surface with ice pick-like depressions — early sign of psoriasis or inflammatory arthritis.
+Rippled or pitted nail surface with ice pick-like depressions — an early sign of psoriasis or inflammatory arthritis.

-Dry, brittle cracked or split nails — thyroid disease, natural aging process or overexposure to water and chemical solvents such as household cleaning solutions.
-If combined with a yellowish hue, its more likely due to a fungal infection.
+Dry, brittle, cracked or split nails — thyroid disease, natural aging process or overexposure to water and chemical solvents such as household cleaning solutions.
+If combined with a yellowish hue, it’s more likely due to a fungal infection.